mikecann/clouds-and-edges/README.md

 - Make better use of react query keys according to that site
 - probably xstate would be better for aggregates
 - processes are not atomic so theres room for state corruption in there
+- think about error retrys in processes, what if an event handler fails, do we retry?
+- need to rebuild aggregates too